 That's what I saw at FreeAgent too, and I think that's an important part of the process that shouldn't be neglected.

 Select a shared language.
 For us, that's English.
 All public communication needs to be in English.
 Even as French founders, this is something we have done from day one and that means that anybody can look back at why we've made a particular decision.

 Use Requests for Comments (RFCs).
 The Open Source community has a lot of experience in being remote-first.
 The need to share information while working asynchronously from different timezones is no secret.
 Every decision made within the project needs to be documented and approved.
 When someone looks back on it later, they can understand what led to a particular technical decision.
 Here are a few examples:

 Build a Knowledge Base.
 Having a meeting?
 Learning something new?
 Retrospective?
 How-Tos?
 These need to be documented and shared!
-My not-so-secret goal is that ultimately, everything that is in the knowledge base will be turned into a Blog Post like what we did with Understanding Auth Part 1: What is OAuth 2.0.
+My not-so-secret goal is that ultimately, everything that is in the knowledge base will be turned into a Blog Post like what we did with Infinite Scrolling Pagination with Rails.